Financial Grant Manager

 Knowledge, Skills & Abilities

-- Working knowledge of procedures related to public grant administration.
+- Working knowledge of procedures related to financial administration of grants.

 - Ability to follow oral and written instructions.